namkjs/AI/Dr,Kishimoto/README.md

 Considering speed differences in various programming languages, no points will be deducted for slow run times stemming from language performance.
 However, a faster program in real-time is advantageous.

-### Encapsulation with Classes

-While not mandatory, using classes (e.g., in C++/Python) enhances code readability.
-Encapsulation with classes provides a clearer structure for the implementation.

 ### Identical Optimal Solutions

 As the goal is to find optimal solutions, ensure that the optimal solution costs are identical when the same problem is solved by different algorithms.
 Any differences may indicate a bug in the implementation.